 If you’re struggling to stop smoking, you’re not alone.
-You might believe it’s a lack of willpower that’s stopping you from giving up.
-This might make you feel guilty and defeated.
+You might believe a lack of willpower is stopping you.
 But in fact, smoking causes a reaction in your body and mind that makes quitting hard.

 Why is smoking so addictive?